 Listed below are some of the most common ways in which people plagiarize.

 Taking content “as-it-is” from a source without acknowledging and crediting the source.
 Commonly, the copied content is in the form of a “single large block” from one source.
 Otherwise, the content may be also copied in several “chunks” from one or multiple sources.

 Paraphrasing the content without acknowledging the source(s).
 Such a practice involves changing a few words in the content taken from single or multiple sources.
 The structure and flow of content remain the same.

-Besides the above two major ways, there are several cases of plagiarism, such as the final content is a mix of content with proper citation and content with improper citation; content with improper or inaccurate citation of sources; content borrowed from a previous work of self, thereby rendering the new work‘unoriginal’.
+Besides the above two major ways, there are several cases of plagiarism.
+For example, the final content is a mix of content with proper citation and content with improper citation, content with improper or inaccurate citation of sources, and content borrowed from a previous work of self, thereby rendering the new work‘unoriginal’.

 Plagiarism may be unintentional or accidental as well.
 This happens when one does not have the understanding of how to quote and cite sources.
-Although, the content may seem to be the outcome of a conscious attempt at plagiarising.
+However, the content may seem to be the outcome of a conscious attempt at plagiarizing.

 Readers may access web write-ups on plagiarism at theBowdoin CollegeandTurnitinwebsites.
 Additionally, an infographic at theiThenticatewebsite offers a detailed study with case-specific examples.
 The content available at the suggested sites would help consolidate the readers’ understanding of the topic at hand.